Authorize your email senders

 Mailgun

-SPF on sending subdomain only
+SPF usually needed on your sending domain/subdomain

 Postmark